For general support or billing questions that aren’t answered below, please get in touch directly.

 If you subscribed on our site with a credit card, click Cancel via your account page.
 For other billing issues with Web subscriptions, please contact billing support.

 Can I read articles for free without a subscription?

 We typically make one article free in each issue, and provide a preview of all the others.
 To read more, we ask that you subscribe.
 There’s a 7-day free trial on the Web and in our iOS app.
 We also sell issues individually without a subscription.

 You can browse a list of all our free articles.

 I’d like to submit an idea for an article.
 Where do I go?

-The Magazine won’t launch on my first-generation iPad?
+The Magazine won’t launch on my iOS device!

 I am trying to subscribe to The Magazine in the app, and I see a pop-up message that says that in-app purchases are not allowed.
 What gives?

 This means in-app purchases have been disabled system-wide in the “Restrictions” settings.
 Launch the Settings app, tap General, and then tap Restrictions and ensure In-App Purchases are On.